Likash28/Multilingual-Speech-Recognition-and-Transcription-using-Js/README.md

-Here's a README file with emojis included for a more engaging presentation:

----

 # 🎤 Speech-to-Text Web Application 📝

 ## 📄 Overview
-This repository contains a simple yet powerful **Speech-to-Text Web Application** that allows users to convert their spoken words into text in real-time.
+This repository contains a simple yet powerful **Speech-to-Text Web Application** that allows users to convert their spoken words into text in real time.
 The application supports multiple languages 🌍 and provides options to download the converted text 🖨️ and clear the results 🗑️.

 ## 🛠️ Technologies Used
 - **HTML**: For the structure of the web page.